leof98/python/README.md

 # Python Projects Repository

 Welcome to my Python Projects Repository!
-This is where I store my Python programming exercises and projects, categorized into two main sections based on courses and bootcamps I’ve completed.
+This is where I store my Python programming exercises and projects.

 ## About